52147/Operating-System/Operating system.md

 - Although the stack and heap sections grow toward one another,
 - the OS must ensure they do not overlap one another.
 **** program itself is not a process(process -> passive entity; process -> active entity)
-- Program by itself is not a process/
+- Program by itself is not a process
 - A program is a passive entity, such ad a file containing a list of instructions stored on disk (often called an executabl fill).
 - In contrast, a process is an active entity, with a program counter specifying the next instruction to execute and a set of associated resources.
 - A programm becomes a process when an executable file is loaded into memory.